 While you’re grooving on the larger cast with a few good women in it, James Arness as a cross between a crankier Frankenstein’s monster and a pissed off carrot/cactus and the snappy tech-savvy dialog that has Howard Hawks written all over it (Christian Nyby is credited as the director, but some say Hawks did some heavy lifting here), you’re setting yourself up for the newer film and its more intense shocks.
 Carpenter’s film actually has a classic lineage to it outside of the homage to the Nyby/Hawk film in that Burt Lancaster’s son, Bill wrote the screenplay.
 The decision to drop any women from the story actually helps the film a great deal, as in the original the ladies are smart and interesting, but other than screaming and getting in some choice lines, they’re making and serving coffee or trying to stay out of danger.
 Boo, but that’s the good ol’ days for you, right?

 Scenery busting performances from Kurt Russel and Keith David aside, Carpenter’s film isn’t a total “rah-rah!” testosterone fest action movie at all.
 Each of the characters is well played by the individual actors to the point that tiny personality and personal details become more noticeable and important upon subsequent viewings.
 For example, I didn’t realize Doc Copper had a nose ring until I saw the film a second time back when it was in theaters.
 I thought it was a screen artifact or lighting thing, but it’s a very cool touch that made me wonder who chose that bit of detail for the character.
 The rather large ensemble cast means you don’t get as much time with every man to find out his quirks and some of the stuff is yes, a bit too generic.
-Palmer is the stoner alternate chopper Pilot.
+Palmer is the stoner alternate chopper pilot.
 Windows gets to hide out in the radio room and bitch a lot, Clark REALLY loves his doggies, Nauls cooks the meals and so forth and so on.

-While criticized heavily upon its release for a lack of character development, form me this actually works in the film’s favor.
+While criticized heavily upon its release for a lack of character development, for me this actually works in the film’s favor.
 Just knowing the basics about some of these men is more than enough because the theme of “Who’s the Thing now?” works even better the less you know about these guys.
 This not knowing works best in the films transformation sequences when many surprises are revealed (and yes, much blood is spilled) and specifically, in the memorable portrayal by a certain older gentleman as a scientist who indeed goes mad once he’s revealed to be more than the sum of his parts.
-Fans know who I’m babbling about here, but I don’t want to spoil the film’s best and funniest bit of random violence.
+Fans know who I’m babbling about here, but I don’t want to spoil the film’s best and funniest bit of random violence that takes place.
 The great thing about that scene is it’s not gory at all, so anyone can sit through it and marvel at the dialog and resulting take down.
 Cue your ears in for some fun sound effects work at the end and a quip from an actor that truly makes the scene hilarious.